Ancoresss/vm-organizer/README.md

 5. Create new token, copy it and paste in the "token" field in the spotinstConfig.json file.

 After this steps, you can use the application.

+## Limitations
+Application does not support AVA environments.